Anik16298/Book_house_web_automation_using_selenium_with_allure_report/README.md

 ## Reporting
 ### Allure Reporting
 Make Sure allure dependencies are added to the POM.xml file.
 Then, Create a TestNG.xml File and set up a run method with a Thread count.
 Finally, run the test.
-After Completing run test go to the terminal and execute this code:-
+After Completing the run test go to the terminal and execute this code:-
 ````

 allure generate ./allure-results/ --clean